yurishkuro/w3c-trace-context/tests/README.md

 * If request contains an instruction to call another actor, the first actor executes it and embeds the other actor's response into its own response

 ## TODO

+### Dimensions of the individual tests
+  * permutations of the inbound trace context
+    * malformed trace context (many variations)
+    * sampled or unsampled
+    * different versions (in the future)
+    * inbound trace context by different vendor
+    * inbound trace context by the same vendor (requires 2 actor hops + validation)
+  * participation mode of the Node
+    * trust
+    * no trust - different vendor
+    * no trust - same vendor
+  * sampling - how does the Node decide on sampling given
+    * no inbound trace context
+    * malformed trace context
+    * unsampled trace context
+      * Node keeps no sampling
+      * Node up-samples

+Node parameters:
+  * TRUST_TRACE_ID = true/false
+  * TRUST_SAMPLING = true/false
+  * SAMPLE = true/false (when no inbound trace context)
+  * UPSAMPLE = true/false (when inbound trace context is not sampled)

+How does the driver know about Node's parameters?
+  * Make the Node return them in the response
+  * Pass parameters to the driver (requires too many compose files)

 * Use a real tracer that supports Trace Context semantics to implement the `api.Trace` and create another actor
 * Define docker-compose file that can pull different types of actors into one test suite